MaaSiveNet/maasive-py/readme.md

         "newUserDefaultPassword": "<password>"
     }

-You must define "endpoint" and either "username" and "password" or "API-key" for authenticated requests to work.
-The username and password are only used if the API key is not defined.
-The "newUserDefaultPassword" value is used when creating new items on the `users` collection (with the "--bulk" flag set).
-The default value for "newUserDefaultPassword" is "password".
+You must define `endpoint` and either `username` and `password` or `API-key` for authenticated requests to work.
+The `username` and `password` are only used if the `API-key` is not defined.
+The `newUserDefaultPassword` value is used when creating new items on the `users` collection with the `--bulk` flag set.
+The default value for `newUserDefaultPassword` is `password`.

-You can pass the path to this configuration file in to every request using the `--config` option, or you can set an environmental variable identifying its location.
+You can pass either the path to this configuration file or its raw contents in every request using the `--config` option, or you can set an environmental variable identifying the location of the configuration file.

     export MAASIVEAPICONF=/path/to/myconfig.json

-Once this is set, all requests to the API will work without you having to pass in the configuration on each request.
+Once this is set, all requests to the API will work without having to pass the configuration on each request.

 ### Usage examples

-Get help
+Get help and list options

     maasivecommand --help

-Get `device` endpoint options
+Get the OPTIONS response for the `device` endpoint

     maasivecommand devices
     # OR